 Gieves & Hawkes, No.1 Savile Row

-Founded in 1771, and boasting the most prestigious headquarters address in the sartorial world, Gieves & Hawkes has almost 250 years experience in dressing to impress.
+Founded in 1771, and boasting the most prestigious HQ address in the sartorial world, Gieves & Hawkes has almost 250 years experience in dressing to impress.
 With roots planted firmly in military tailoring tradition, Gieves & Hawkes has counted every British monarch since George III among its list of high-profile patrons.

-The company holds all three British Royal Warrants and serves several other royal households around the world, along with statesmen, business leaders, sporting legends and global stars of stage and screen.
+The company holds three British Royal Warrants and serves several other royal households around the world, along with statesmen, business leaders, sporting legends and global stars of stage and screen.
 Masculine and considered, Gieves & Hawkes’ aesthetic is at once British and international.

 Huntsman, 11 Savile Row